jasontwuk/toFixedTwist/README.md

 # toFixedTwist
-Watch and Code - Beasts - 7. a twist on accounting.toFixed
+This is an execise for Watch and Code - Beasts - 7. a twist on accounting.toFixed